quietui/quiet/docs/docs/components/color-picker.md

 ### Labels

 Use the `label` attribute to provide an accessible label for the color picker.
-This won't be shown, but it will be read to assistive devices.
+This won't be visible, but it will be read to assistive devices.

 ```html {.example}
 <quiet-color-picker label="Select a color"></quiet-color-picker>